My Name Is Megan, and I'm an Alcoholic

 Surrounded by people, all of whom were dealing with more or less the same problems as I was, I suddenly didn’t feel like I was in this by myself.
 Which lied in stark contrast to how I felt in the months and years I had felt previous to that moment.
 I drank because I felt alone, even when I was around other people, completely and utterly so in a godless universe.
 Now, I’m not entirely sure God exists, but I do know that I am not alone.
 And because of this simple fact, I no longer want to die.
 To me, this feels as foreign as the idea of wanting to die feels to the average person.
 But at least, for the first time in a long time, I know it is a sincere feeling.

-If you’re dealing with an alcohol dependency, please visit AA.se and Vårdguiden for more information on how you can get help.
+If you’re dealing with an alcohol dependency, please visit AA.org and NCADD.org for more information on how you can get help.

 Follow Megan on Twitter.